tap349/tap349.github.io/_posts/2018-09-03-appsignal-transactions.md

 end
 ```

-NOTE: if AppSignal is disabled (`active` option is set to `false` - say,
+NOTE: if AppSignal is disabled (`active` option is set to `false` - say, in
-      in development), transaction is never started without warnings.
+      development), transaction is never started - silently, without warnings.

 if AppSignal transaction is not started (say, in GenServer):